krokozyab/FL/README.md

 Bring your own key — **Anthropic, OpenAI, Gemini, local Ollama, or any OpenAI-compatible endpoint**.
 FusionLens hosts no model and charges you for exactly zero tokens.

+And you don't need a frontier model for any of this.
+A small local model is plenty — point FusionLens at a local **Ollama** running something tiny like **`phi4-mini`** and everything runs on your own machine: no API key, no tokens, no data ever leaving your laptop.
+The commentary is short and grounded in your data, so a lightweight model handles it comfortably.

 And the unglamorous part that actually matters:

 - **Off until you switch it on.** Not everyone wants a robot in their ledger, and that's a perfectly reasonable position.